Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 3. Responding to Allegations

-In responding to allegations of Research Misconduct, the Provost or its designee (collectively referred to as “Provost”) shall:
+In responding to allegations of Research Misconduct, the Vice Provost for Research or its designee (also collectively referred to as “VPR”) shall:

 b. there is an immediate need to protect federal funds or equipment;